-Promoting or selling online with an established website or directory is one of the best and cheapest ways to increase your profile and to generate sales all year round.
+Promoting or selling online with an established handmade website, online market place or online directory is one of the best and cheapest ways to increase your profile and to generate sales all year round.
 They have overtaken galleries and other sales opportunities like consumer and trade fairs.
 Many galleries now research for new products on line too, so don’t be surprised if a gallery in the US approaches you through your Etsy shop!

-As they have already an established traffic stream coming to their website, it is far easier to increase your profile and get sales, than when you create your own website.
+As they promote themselves heavily with often big marketing and advertising budgets, and have an established traffic stream already, it is far easier to increase your profile and get sales through these sites, than when you create your own website.

 They have established admin practices and do most of the marketing for you, so that you can concentrate much more on the making and selling, then when you have your own private website.
 Many designers and crafts people actually use their individual shop or profile as their main website, as it saves so much time and money.

 If you want to get a great overview of ALL online selling opportunities (from your own website to the best e-commerce sites, the best market places and much more!) in a useful directory then check out Claire Hughes book From Passion to Profit – Start Your Business in 6 Weeks or Less!: A step-by-step guide to making money from your hobby by selling online out.
 You can read our extensive book review here.

 So, where do you start to sell your crafts online?

 Before you start applying to all the different websites that are out there (and there are 100’s!) make sure that you have done some market research.